GlowingScrewdriver/memos/README.md

 ```

 ### Known issues:
-* Sometimes, when visiting http://example.com/memos/, Memos fails to load, with the following error on the webpage:
+* Sometimes, when visiting http://example.com/memos/, Memos fails to load, with the following error
+(or similar) on the webpage:
   ```
   Unexpected Application Error!
   r is undefined